kleenman/tds_capstone/README.md

 # tds_capstone
-Topics in data science: capstone project WS 23/24 Jakob Mayer, Emma and Pedro Henrique Pimenta e Souza
+Topics in data science: capstone project WS 23/24 Jakob Mayer, Yaqiong Wang and Pedro Henrique Pimenta e Souza

 For this notebook to work please allow access to your google drive.